daarkfight00/calculator-c-/readme.md

-    QUESTO PROGETTO E' STATO FATTO DA "daarkfighter" THIS PROJECT IS MADE BY "daarkfighter"
+    QUESTO PROGETTO E' STATO FATTO DA "daarkfight00" THIS PROJECT IS MADE BY "daarkfight00
+    "